 To have cooling in the eastern equatorial Pacific under a uniform radiative heating suggests strong feedbacks between the tropical ocean and atmosphere.
 One such mechanism is an ocean dynamical thermostat5.
 In the equatorial Pacific, the thermocline shoals eastward.
 In the west, surface warming responds directly to surface heating.
 In the east, because of a shallow thermocline, surface warming however is offset by cold upwelling, producing a smaller temperature increase.
 Consequently, there will be an east-west SST gradient which through the Bjerknes feedback, could lead to a La Nina-like pattern comparable to the forced mode.
 Moreover, a strong La Nina-like climatology might suppress El Nino events12.
-This is also consistent with diminishing El Nino activities during the current hiatus (Supplementary Fig. 1).
+This is also consistent with diminishing El Nino activities during the current hiatus (Supplementary Fig. 2).
 The connection is gratifying, which however could be entirely coincidental because of the relatively short record.

 No climate model in CMIP5 appears to have reproduced the observed La Nina-like trend4,13.
 We are however most interested in knowing whether coupled climate models could capture a La Nina-like feature.
 An extensive search of all climate models is beyond the scope of this study.
 Instead, we focus on one single model, the Community Climate System Model Version 4 (CCSM4) of National Center for Atmospheric Research (NCAR).
 There are 6 historical runs included in CMIP5, and all predict a warming trend of about 0.14 oC per decade between 1965 and 2000.
 In the model, the accelerated warming starts in the mid-1960s, about a decade ahead of the observations.
 A La-Nina like climate trend is found only in one case, r2i1p1, whose third mode shows a strong cooling in the eastern Pacific in the midst of a broad warming (Supplementary Fig. 4).
 Indeed, the 5-season averaged SST pattern is quite similar to the forced mode (Fig. 4).
 Moreover, the warming trend, 0.074 ± 0.020 oC per decade, is also comparable to the observed.
 However, unlike the observations, El Nino activities are enhanced (Supplementary Fig. 5).
 It is well known that in coupled climate models the Walker circulation is weakened under anthropogenic forcing14,15.
-Whether stronger El Nino activities are connected to a reduced zonal SLP gradient is not clear.
 We note that enhanced El Nino activities nevertheless are also found in 3 other historical runs.
 This raises an interesting question whether by prescribing a La Nina-like climate trend which presumably encourages ocean thermostat feedback, recent model experiments might have suppressed other feedbacks inherent in the coupled climate model3,4.
 Alternatively, it might be argued that the ocean thermostat feedback perhaps is overlooked in a coupled climate model.
 To improve climate prediction, a better understanding of the interplay between ENSO and external forcing probably is needed.

 Methods